Language of instruction: English

 - suitable for graduates of various disciplines

 - renowned and distinguished professionals.
-A brilliant mix of university professors and specialists working for EU-institutions
+A brilliant mix of

-- international student body
+- international and multicultural student body

 - study visits to EU institutions and guest lectures